 * Britain says no danger to the public or workers

-Sellafield, the site of Britain’s worst nuclear accident in 1957 and once the producer of plutonium for nuclear bombs, said its investigation had shown there was nothing wrong with any of its operations.
+The fuel reprocessing plant in northwest England, the site of Britain’s worst nuclear accident in 1957 and once the producer of plutonium for nuclear bombs, told non-essential staff to stay away after the abnormality was detected overnight.

-Radon is a naturally occurring radioactive gas that comes from rocks and soil.
+Before midday, the operating company, Sellafield Ltd, said it had found that radon, a naturally occurring radioactive gas that comes from rocks and soil, was the cause.

-The facility, just outside Britain’s striking Lake District national park on the coast of the Irish sea in northwest England, had continued to operate normally during the morning and both the operator and the government had said there was no risk to the public.
+The ageing facility, by Britain’s picturesque Lake District on the coast of the Irish Sea in northwest England, continued to operate normally during the morning and the operator and the government said there was no risk to the public.

-Sellafield, a patchwork of grey buildings, industrial cylinders and cooling towers surrounded by grassland about 300 miles (480 km) northwest of London, said the decision to keep staff at home was conservative.
+Managers at Sellafield, a large, fenced-off site of grey buildings, industrial cylinders and cooling towers about 300 miles (480 km) northwest of London, said the decision to keep staff at home was conservative but “prudent”.

-Once the source of plutonium for Britain’s nuclear bombs, Sellafield was the site of the October 1957 Windscale fire, Britain’s worst nuclear accident, when a plutonium reactor burned for five days, belching radiation into the atmosphere.
+It was also the site of Britain’s worst nuclear accident, the October 1957 Windscale fire, when a plutonium reactor burned for five days, belching radiation into the atmosphere.

-It is the site of a civilian nuclear power station that is being decommissioned by a consortium of British company Amec , French group Areva, and U.S. firm URS .
+Sellafield is now the site of a civilian nuclear power station being decommissioned by a consortium of UK company Amec , France’s Areva, and U.S. firm URS.

-Now one of two nuclear fuel reprocessing plants in Europe along with Areva’s La Hague plant in France, Sellafield receives spent fuel from power plants across the world, including Japan.
-It employs over 10,000 people.
+One of two nuclear fuel reprocessing plants in Europe along with Areva’s La Hague plant in France, Sellafield also receives spent fuel from power plants across the world, including Japan.
+It employs more than 10,000 people.

-Nuclear experts and academics had said initial information available to the public indicated this was a minor incident that had little in common with the 2011 Fukushima and 1986 Chernobyl disasters.
+Nuclear experts and academics had said initial information available publicly indicated this was a minor incident with little in common with the 2011 Fukushima and 1986 Chernobyl disasters.

 “This is a prudent precaution until the cause is known and the situation rectified,” said Richard Wakeford, a professor of epidemiology at the University of Manchester, of the initial decision to withdraw non-essential staff.